isabella232/presentation-druxt_101/slides.md

 ## Umami Parity project

 <!--
-Let's get started with the DruxtSite Umami Parity project.
+Let's get started with the DruxtSite and the Umami Parity project.
 -->

 ---